 The Oregon Public Health Division collects data to inform physicians and the public about the infections that are identified in Oregon and whom they tend to affect.

 Outbreak Summary Forms

 All suspected food or waterborne outbreaks should be reported immediately to the on-call OHA epidemiologists.
-This form is usually completed by the OHA epidemiologist who is assigned to work with LHD staff on the investigation.
+This form is usually completed by the OHA epidemiologist who is assigned to work with LPHA staff on the investigation.

 Your browser is out-of-date!
 It has known security flaws and may not display all features of this and other websites.
 Learn how